tido64/rainbow/doc/includes/building_rainbow_for_pc.md

 * [OpenAL Soft](http://kcat.strangesoft.net/openal.html) (**optional:** only if you want to use OpenAL)
 * [SDL](https://libsdl.org/)

-If you've decided to use FMOD Studio, download the FMOD Studio API package for your platform.
+If you decide to use FMOD Studio, download the FMOD Studio API package for your platform.
 You will need to extract or install it, and copy the files into place.
 Please see the instructions for your platform below.

 On Linux or macOS, `tools/fmod-import-tool.sh` will help you copy the files into place.